-The pattern of assessment provides frequent but 'light touch' reporting to parents via 'interim' reports (a single effort grade and attainment grade in each subject) every three or four weeks, with full written reports provided periodically.
+The pattern of assessment provides frequent but 'light touch' reporting to parents via 'interim' reports (a single effort grade and attainment grade in each subject) every term, with full written reports provided periodically.
 Full written reports will also include reports from the Tutor and Houseparent, and a brief comment from the Principal (which may sometimes be generic if circumstances dictate).